simpleframeworks/jobsd/README.md

 - Instances in a cluster compete to acquire and run a job (without locking).
 - A worker pool runs jobs.
 - A new reoccurring scheduled "job run" is created after a "job run" is complete.
-- The db queue and the local JobsD instance queue are periodically synchronized.
+- The db queue and the local JobsS instance queue are periodically synchronized.

 ## Quick Example